July 6, 2023 • General

 Navigating Roof Replacement Before Closing: A Buyer’s Guide

-When you’re in the midst of purchasing a new home, unexpected surprises can sometimes arise.
-One potential curveball is the realization that the roof needs to be replaced before the deal can be sealed.
+When you’re in the midst of purchasing a new home, unexpected surprises can sometimes arise, One potential curveball is the realization that the roof replacement before the deal can be sealed.
 While this might seem like a daunting situation, there are practical steps you can take to address the issue and ensure a smooth transition into your new property.

 1. Engage in Open Communication: